robertjosephwayne/algorithmic-trading-server/README.md

 # Financial Dashboard Server

-Server for the following application: [https://trading.robertjosephwayne.com/](https://trading.robertjosephwayne.com/)
+Server for the following application:
+<a href="https://trading.robertjosephwayne.com" target="_blank">trading.robertjosephwayne.com</a>

 ---